yomidevs/yomitan/README.md

 **I can't scan text in Firefox!**

 In Firefox's Manifest V3, host permissions are treated as opt-in.
 For Yomitan to work properly, the recommended permissions must be explicitly set.
-Go to the `Recommended Permissions (Important)`section and check `Enable recommended permissions`.
+In the Yomitan welcome page, go to the `Recommended Permissions (Important)` section and check `Enable recommended permissions`.

 **I'm having problems importing dictionaries in Firefox, what do I do?**